webpolis/blackbird/README.md

 MaxExposure=25000.00
 ```

 And let's say you have $1,000 on your Bitfinex trading account and $1,100 on your OKCoin trading account.
-Blackbird will then use $990 on each exchange (i.e. $1,000 - 1.00%) so your total exposure will be $1,980.
+Blackbird will then use $990 on each exchange, i.e. $1,000 - (1.00% * $1,000) so your total exposure will be $1,980.

 Now if you set `UseFullCash=false` then Blackbird will use $25 per exchange (total exposure $50).

 `MaxExposure` defines the maximum cash exposure on each exchange ($25,000 per exchange in the example above).